raffaa/Progetto-SistemiOperativi/README.md

 # Progetto-SistemiOperativi

-Repository for my Operating Systems Course in University La Sapienza, a bitmap implementation of a buddy memory allocator.
+My project for the Operating Systems course in University La Sapienza, a bitmap implementation of a buddy memory allocator.